Parents protest plan to house asylum seekers in gymnasium at P.S. 172 in Sunset Park, Brooklyn

 Some parents starting gathering with signs and banners as early as 3:30 a.m.
 Tuesday.
 They're calling on the mayor to "protect the kids" and find another solution.

+From Williamsburg to Sunset Park, parents, children and community leaders are making it clear they do not want asylum seekers inside school buildings.

-"We have a crisis that's been brought to our country, our state, our city, and now it's in our schools.
+"We have a crisis that has been brought to our country, our state, our city, and now it's in our schools.
 How soon until it is in our homes?
-Their children deserve better," community advocate Ray Denaro said.
+These children deserve better," community advocate Ray Denaro said.

 - Related Story: Some parents refuse to drop off kids at P.S.
 188 in Brooklyn while gym is being used to shelter asylum seekers